-Competitiveness in dynamic supply chain scenarios, such as those considered in TAC SCM, require significantly tighter integration of procurement, bidding and planning functionality than implemented in today's systems [1].
-CMieux is dynamic supply chain trading agent that implements novel adaptive strategies to support this type of integration.
+CMieux is dynamic supply chain trading agent that implements adaptive strategies to support the tight integration of procurement, bidding and planning functionality.
 In contrast to many other TAC SCM entries, CMieux continuously re-evaluates both low-level strategies, such as its current procurement plan, and high-level strategies, such as its current target market share.
+The following section provides a high-level overview of the modules that compose CMieux and how they interact.
+Each module is explained in detail in subsequent sections.